Why Campaign Tagging & Naming are Important and How To Do It Right

 2.2) Maintain some part of the current naming convention, while developing additional or improved structure.
 Could be if in the current naming convention is good, but you need to implement some additional variables or changes.

 Remember that you can’t change traffic source and campaign data already saved in Google Analytics.
-With an only exception – if you change campaign names in AdWords (that is linked to Google Analytics), they also will be changed in Google Analytics.
-For all other channels this won’t work.
+With an only exception – if you change campaign names in Google Ads (that is linked to Google Analytics), they also will be changed in Google Analytics.
+For all other channels, this won’t work.

-Start with planning campaign structure and mapping variables you would need.
+Start with planning the campaign structure and mapping the variables you would need.

 Variables could include:

-- Name of the campaign.
-When you have campaigns around specific event, theme or message.
+• Name of the campaign.
+When you have campaigns around specific events, themes or messages.

-- Ad variations.
+• Ad variations.
 Different image or text message variations.
-I would generally recommend to use it for ad set/ad group/utm_content, not campaign.
+I would generally recommend using it for ad set/ad group/utm_content, not campaign.

-- Landing page.
+• Landing page.
 Different landing pages.
-I would also generally recommend to use it for ad set/ad group/utm_content, not campaign.
+I would also generally recommend using it for ad set/ad group/utm_content, not campaign.

 After choosing the variables you would need, make a list of possible values and the way how they will be written.